Can the EU embrace the emotional language of social media in public policy communication?

 Practitioners in the field of public policy communication agree on the need to expand predominance and effectiveness of social media as key channels of strategic communication, for central institutions, local and national managing authorities.
 In fact, their image of web platforms reaching out only to young people can be considered quite outdated.

-Nowadays we are facing relevant changes in the segmentation of target audiences: groups of people sharing the same interests and characteristics can be easily profiled in detail, thanks to the amount of personal information they make available everyday on the web.
-This development transformed the definition of communication target from that of 'general public' to that of 'communities', showing the shortcomings of considering the 'audience' as an homogeneous and monolithic concept.
-The consequences should be then taken into account also in public policy communication: a better analysis of how and to whom beneficiaries’ stories are told will affect the extend to which these stories successfully reach citizens; and, eventually, increase their engagement.
+Nowadays we are facing relevant changes in the segmentation of target audiences: groups of people sharing the same interests and characteristics can be easily profiled in detail, thanks to the amount of personal information they make available every day on the web.
+This development transformed the definition of communication target from that of 'general public' to that of 'communities', showing the shortcomings of considering the 'audience' as a homogeneous and monolithic concept.
+The consequences should be then taken into account also in public policy communication: a better analysis of how and to whom beneficiaries’ stories are told will affect the extent to which these stories successfully reach citizens; and, eventually, increase their engagement.

 For the EU, coming out of the ivory tower deals not only with moving onto social media but with the way these channels are used.
 Our study offers an analysis of the state of the art in the communication of Cohesion Policy related to our case-study regions and to EU institutional accounts.
 Following the results, we have some early suggestions based on both the literature on the topic and the practitioners' work.
 A very interesting case and possibly a best practice emerged among them: the case of Calabria Region in Italy.